 6. Copy all necessary files from the course material directory into your directory.
-Please take notice of the dot in the command cd VHDL-tutorial
+Please take notice of the ending space and dot in the command cd VHDL-tutorial

 7. Enter the tutorial directory with

 NOTE!!
 All the following text assumes that your current working directory is the VHDL-tutorial directory unless otherwise noted!!!!